williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

 Think of it as your tireless research partner who never sleeps and always has the answers ready.

-**Here's the magic:** SE-NTRAL combines your full merchant context (every file, note, and email in your Cursor workspace) with direct access to Shopify's internal tools via MCPs and LLMs.
+**Here's the magic:** SE-Assistant combines your full merchant context (every file, note, and email in your Cursor workspace) with direct access to Shopify's internal tools via MCPs and LLMs.
 It's like having a research team that knows everything about your deals and has instant access to every Shopify system.

 💡 **The Formula:** Your merchant context + Shopify's internal data universe + MCPs = unstoppable SE efficiency.

 ---

-**Built on the foundation of the [SE-NTRAL platform](https://se-ntral.quick.shopify.io/)** (kudos to Stephen Brook!) – the semantic search tool that revolutionized how SEs share and discover merchant context across the team.
+**Built to feed into the [SE-NTRAL platform](https://se-ntral.quick.shopify.io/)** (kudos to Stephen Brook!) – the semantic search tool that revolutionized how SEs share and discover merchant context across the team.

-**This project extends SE-NTRAL locally:** We've added comprehensive Cursor-based workflows, automated context gathering, and structured merchant management.
-Think of it as your local companion for SE work – build your context locally, sync to [SE-NTRAL platform](https://se-ntral.quick.shopify.io/) for team-wide sharing.
+**SE-Assistant is your personal research genius.
+SE-NTRAL is the team's collective intelligence network.** Build your context locally with SE-Assistant, sync to SE-NTRAL platform for team-wide sharing.

 ---